Oahspe: A New Bible: Genesis and first presentation

 Oahspe (the word is defined as "sky, earth (corpor) and spirit.
 The all; the sum of corporeal and spiritual knowledge as at present") was published in 1882.

 Newbrough started writing the book in 1880 and stated that the writing was done automatically; he had been a spiritualist since the early 1870s.
-On at least two occasions Newbrough wrote publicly about how the Oahspe came about through automatic writing.
-A letter published in the Banner of Light (a 19th-century Spiritualist newspaper), and an Addendum in the 1882 Edition republished by Raymond A. Palmer in 1972.
-Both accounts, written in the first person, indicate that Newbrough sat at a (newly invented) typewriter for half an hour each morning at which time his hands would automatically type (without his knowledge of what was being written).)
+On at least two occasions Newbrough wrote publicly about how the Oahspe came about through automatic writing: in a letter published in the Banner of Light (a 19th-century Spiritualist newspaper), and an Addendum in the 1882 Edition republished by Raymond A. Palmer in 1972.
+Both accounts, written in the first person, indicate that Newbrough sat at a (newly invented) typewriter for half an hour each morning at which time his hands would automatically type (without his knowledge of what was being written).
 An article in The New York Times had him explain that, feeling the urge to write, he sat down with pen and paper until a bright light enveloped his fingers and they started writing.
 Moreover, many of the drawings contain symbols resembling hieroglyphs, presumably drawn.
 A copy of the "Banner of Light" letter accompanied Oahspes published by the Kosmon Press in England (such as it was received in New Zealand in 1895).